 If you’re planning on making colored charts, I highly recommend it.
 If you want to create stitch charts, I’d rather recommend another application.
 You could try Crochet Charts or Inkscape, also free applications that I’ll be preparing articles about.

 You can see an overview of all of these and more in the dedicated article once it’s finished.
+Here are other blog articles about the design process.

 I hope all of this information is useful to you in your design journey and please let me know if you have any questions or pros and cons to add to the lists.